One of the most common questions I see asked online is “Does affiliate marketing still work or is it dying?”

 I will give reasons why I think they have a point and reasons why I think they are wrong.

-I will then give my own personal opinion on what 2020 holds for affiliate marketing.
+I will then give my own personal opinion on what 2020 and onwards holds for affiliate marketing.

 4 Points Against Affiliate Marketing Still Working In 2020